annikabhatia/data101/README.md

 # 🎵 Spotify Data Analysis

 This project explores audio features of songs using a dataset from Spotify.
-It was completed as part of the **Data 101** course at Rutgers University.
+It was completed as part of a data science course at Rutgers University.

 ## 📊 Overview